 Applying the GQIM method to vulnerability management analytics — an example

 Begin by understanding what business objectives establish the need for vulnerability management metrics and the goals for each business objective.
 Once those steps are complete, it will become easier to formulate the questions you want to answer.
 The questions should be pertinent to specific problems that a vulnerability management function is responsible for managing.
-If you’re not sure what the problems are in your program, a quick selfcheck or a third-party assessment of your program’s current state can help to identify any critical problem areas.
+If you’re not sure what the problems are in your programme, a quick selfcheck or a third-party assessment of your programme’s current state can help to identify any critical problem areas.

 Once the problem areas have been identified and ranked in importance, establish a list of indicators that can be used to determine if the questions relating to the problems have been answered or not.
 Lastly, create a backlog of metrics that provide insights into whether the problem state is degrading, improving, or has been eliminated.

 Metrics based upon vulnerability management data are essentially “point in time” metrics, so it is important to create a telemetry system by ensuring the ongoing, frequent and automated availability of data points to provide near-real-time information to IT and the executive team.
 It is also important to understand that your first metrics are not going to be your last metrics as new problems may develop as processes that vulnerability management monitors change.
-Share your metrics with working groups at key points along the process chain and with senior stakeholders to allow outside voices to help govern the overall process and provide a vehicle for continuous improvement of the program’s telemetry and metrics system.
+Share your metrics with working groups at key points along the process chain and with senior stakeholders to allow outside voices to help govern the overall process and provide a vehicle for continuous improvement of the programme’s telemetry and metrics system.

 The first step to the successful establishment of security analytics is alignment.
 Identify a project sponsor and key stakeholders who can work together to define project objectives, expectations and desired outputs.
 The project needs to align with business unit and overall company objectives.

 Next, define technical requirements by reviewing the existing environment available for sourcing data and developing reports.
 Conduct an inventory of the appropriate applications, databases and tools for sourcing the data and request access and/or software licenses if needed.
-A target-state architecture diagram is typically developed to ensure there is agreement on the technical infrastructure that will be utilized or implemented.
+A target-state architecture diagram is typically developed to ensure there is agreement on the technical infrastructure that will be utilised or implemented.

-The cybersecurity leader’s role has changed over the years, from setting rules to monitoring compliance to managing complex risk, and the prevailing metrics that support successful security telemetry programs must continue to evolve in concert.
+The cybersecurity leader’s role has changed over the years, from setting rules to monitoring compliance to managing complex risk, and the prevailing metrics that support successful security telemetry programmes must continue to evolve in concert.

 – Jason Bowen, Managing Director, Protiviti

-Solicit stakeholder input to identify key metrics as well as to validate and prioritize data sources and their key data elements.
+Solicit stakeholder input to identify key metrics as well as to validate and prioritise data sources and their key data elements.
 You may want to develop wireframes using a subset of data from agreed-upon sources as a way to gather feedback from stakeholders and tailor the end product.

-Once you’ve reached agreement on a prioritized list of metrics and their data sources, you can commence development.
+Once you’ve reached agreement on a prioritised list of metrics and their data sources, you can commence development.
 Data pipeline development entails the development and automation of data ingestion procedures to move data from source systems through the target architecture.
-The wireframes can be used as the basis for the visualization component of the build.
+The wireframes can be used as the basis for the visualisation component of the build.
 Once data is flowing through from source to the end report, it is important to validate the data, gather additional feedback, and iterate on the end product used by the stakeholders.

 Demonstrating value and getting traction